Keyboard Shortcut Guide for Artists

-When using a brush, it will change to the Eyedropper tool when pressing the Alt key.
+When using a brush, change to the Eyedropper tool when pressing the Alt key.

-This way, you can easily pick up colors by clicking on the canvas with the mouse or the tablet pen.
+This allows you to easily pick up colors by clicking on the canvas with the mouse or the tablet pen.

-Following are some of the most frequently used shortcut keys in Photoshop, Clip Studio Paint, and Paint Tool SAI.
+The following are some of the most frequently used Photoshop shortcuts, Clip Studio Paint shortcuts, and Paint Tool SAI shortcut keys.

 Keys marked with a “+” indicate that you need to press both buttons.
 These commands are the same in Photoshop, Clip Studio Paint, and Paint Tool SAI unless stated otherwise.

 Windows : Ctrl + –

 – For Clip Studio Paint & Paint Tool SAI